ClarkRT19/Retriever-Wizard/README.md

 Retriever Wizard loads a metadata CSV and an embeddings CSV (CLIP/SigLIP/Vision Transformer-style).
 It builds a fast FAISS index for nearest-neighbour search, lets you rank and annotate results, and makes simple 2D projections for communication.

 What it helps with:
-- find visually similar charts (nearest neighbours)
+- Find visually similar charts (nearest neighbours)
-- inspect clusters and outliers
+- Inspecting similar images between different collections.
-- annotate candidates for cross-examination
+- Annotate image-candidates for cross-examination
-- make simple 2D projections (UMAP/t-SNE) for slides/reports
+- Make simple 2D projections (UMAP/t-SNE) for slides/reports

 ## Tetset
 The included Examples folder contains a test set (1k images) from a larger collection of educational wall charts.